reactjs/rfcs/text/0000-suspense-transitions.md

 # Summary

 The React suspense fallback component mounts immediately when "waiting" begins and immediately unmounts when "waiting" is complete.
-This creates a flashing effect of the the fallback suspense component.
+This creates a flashing effect of the fallback suspense component.

 React animation libraries have solved this issue of components unmounting without any graceful